Scholarships Funding ROTC Students to Study Critical Languages

-Project GO-BU is an initiative funded by over $2.5 million in grants awarded to BU’s Department of Modern Languages and Comparative Literature (MLCL) by the U.S. Department of Defense.
-Professor William Waters, of Boston University’s Department of Modern Languages and Comparative Literature, wrote the grant proposals and serves as Executive Director of Project GO-BU.
+Project GO-BU is an initiative funded by over $2.5 million in grants awarded to BU’s Department of World Languages and Literature (WLL) by the U.S. Department of Defense.
+Professor William Waters, of Boston University’s Department of World Languages and Literature, wrote the grant proposals and serves as Executive Director of Project GO-BU.
 You may contact the Project GO-BU Administrator at firstname.lastname@example.org.

 Project GO-BU Boston University